 We are frequently asked by journalists and others about our name and its proper use in their stories, research reports, and other public situations.
 Here is the answer to that question:

-Our name is NORC at the University of Chicago for all public purposes.
+We use the name NORC at the University of Chicago for all public, media, and communications purposes.

-If you are using information from the General Social Survey, which is a project of NORC, the citation we recommend is the following.
-“The General Social Survey (GSS) is a project of the independent research organization NORC at the University of Chicago, with principal funding from the National Science Foundation.”
+If you are using data from the General Social Survey, which is a project of NORC, we recommend the following citation: “The General Social Survey (GSS) is a project of the independent research organization NORC at the University of Chicago, with principal funding from the National Science Foundation.”
 Subsequent reference would be simply GSS.